Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 ![gomoku-fail.png]({{site.baseurl}}/media/gomoku-fail.png)

 {:.image-caption}
 The position above looks good for black from the MCTS perspective.
 If both white and black are playing randomly, then white only has a $$\frac{1}{361}$$ chance to pick a game-ending move, while black has a $$\frac{7}{361}$$ chance to retaliate with a 5-in-a-row choice.
 But despite this evaluation, any competent player with white would obviously pick the game-ending strategy, so this position should evaluate as overwhelmingly negative for black.
-In general, MCTS struggles with games with a large number of possible (yet useless) moves.
+In general, MCTS struggles with games with a large number of possible moves.